Reilly-737/Kindred/README.md

   Search Functionality: Use the search bar to find users, artworks, and discussion posts by name or tag.
   Interacting with Posts: When logged in, comment on and delete your comments on discussion posts.

-//add loom video or pictures
+//add loom video or pictures here!

 API Routes and Endpoints
-Kindred's API provided varoius endpoints to interact with the application:
+Kindred's API provided various endpoints to interact with the application:

   User Endpoints:
   - '/users':Retrieves a list of users